 If you only come here for a short trip definitely stay downtown.
 Everything will be close to hand and within a walking distance.
 There are three main locations, all great.

 Old Town “Stare mesto”: main attractions in this area are Astronomical Clocks, Powder Tower, Municipal House, Convent of St. Agnes of Bohemia, Jewish Quarter, Old Town Square, National Theatre, Týn Church, Estrates Theatre, Klementinum, Wenceslas Square, Charles bridge.
 Most of the good restaurants, clubs, bars, hotels are located here.

 Lesser Town “Mala strana”: main attractions in this area are Charles Bridge, John Lennon Wall, Kampa island, Prague Castle.
 Very picturesque area, good compromise between Old Town and the Castle district.

 Castle district “Hradcany”: main attractions in this area are Prague Castle, St. Vitus Cathedral, Loreta, Strahov monastery.
 The Castle district is very peaceful in the evening and there are no clubs and very few good restaurants.
 But as I mentioned earlier, all these three areas (Old town, Lesser town, Castle district) are pretty much walkable.
 You can have your dinner in the Lesser town and then simply walk to quiet Castle district.

 If you are staying longer or wish to be closer to Prague residents, consider New Town, Vinohrady, Letná or Holešovice districts.

 Did you like my tips?
 Do you have a question or need help during planning your trip to Prague?
-Please feel free to contant me (Dana).
-I am a real Praguer, not a virtual blogger.
+Please feel free to contant me.
+I am not a virtual blogger.
 You will always communicate directly with me.